Advance Care Planning: An umbrella of end-of-life planning documents

 Serious injury, serious illness, and end-of-life are most often unexpected and can happen to anyone at any age.

-Advance Care Planning should be done by ALL adults of ALL ages.
+Health Care Planning should be done by ALL adults of ALL ages.

 As per the Health Care Consent Act and Representation Act (See Resources)